 Please arrive no later than 30 minutes prior to the scheduled start time of Daily Mass and no later than 1 hour prior to the scheduled time of Sunday Mass to ensure ample time for entry into the Basilica, as well as escort and seating in the Great Upper Church.

-Please note that due to current DC Health Department restrictions, no more than 50 people are allowed to attend Mass in person.
-Though we wish we could accommodate all of those who wish to attend, any visitors who arrive after 50 people have been admitted will not be able to enter.
+Please note that due to current DC Health Department restrictions, no more than 250 people are allowed to attend Mass in person.
+Though we wish we could accommodate all of those who wish to attend, any visitors who arrive after 250 people have been admitted will not be able to enter.
+Registration is required to attend Sunday Mass in person due to restrictions placed upon Houses of Worship by the District of Columbia which now limit the number of attendees to 250 persons per service.
+Register at nationalshrine.org/mass-registration/.

 Visitors must sit in marked pews to ensure social distancing.
 Seating for families is available.